BrianPugh/cyclopts/docs/source/api.rst

       :value: None

       Text to display on help screen.
+      If not supplied, fallbacks to parsing the docstring of function registered with :meth:`.App.default`.

    .. attribute:: help_flags
       :type: Union[str, Iterable[str]]
       :value: ("--help", "-h")

-      Tokens that trigger :meth:`help_print`.
+      Flags that trigger :meth:`help_print`.
-      Set to an empty list to disable this "help" feature.
+      Set to an empty list to disable this feature.
       Defaults to ``["--help", "-h"]``.

    .. attribute:: help_format